Landlord–tenant law: Texas

 For the majority of Texas history, landlord-tenant relationships were governed by principles of old English common law.
 The common law was harsh to tenants.
-Texas tenants leased their property “as is” under the common law doctrine of caveat emptor, Latin for “let the buyer beware.”
-The tenant was expected to carefully inspect the property before signing her lease.
-Afterwards, she was expected to continue paying rent even if the property became uninhabitable.
+Texas tenants leased their property "as is" under the common law doctrine of caveat emptor, Latin for "let the buyer beware."
+The tenant was expected to carefully inspect the property before signing their lease.
+Afterwards, they were expected to continue paying rent even if the property became uninhabitable.
 Of course, landlords and tenants could contract for the landlord to make needed repairs and maintain the condition otherwise, but there was no legal duty to do so.
 The default was that the tenant's duty to pay rent was independent of the landlord's duty to maintain or repair the premises.

 Texas started offering its tenants stronger protections in 1978.
 That year, the Texas Supreme Court decided Kamarath v.
 Bennett.
-In that case, the Texas Supreme Court held that all residential leases contain an “implied warranty of habitability.”
-The “implied warranty” changed the game.
+In that case, the Texas Supreme Court held that all residential leases contain an "implied warranty of habitability."
+The "implied warranty" changed the game.
 It required all landlords to keep their property "habitable," even if the residential lease did not specifically require them to make any repairs.
 And on top of that, it conditioned the tenant's duty to pay rent on the landlord's duty to keep the property habitable.
 That is, tenants had the legal right to stop paying rent if the landlord failed to keep the property habitable.
 In one fell swoop, the Texas Supreme Court struck a huge victory for Texas tenants.

-The court-created “implied warranty of habitability” lasted for about a year.
+The court-created "implied warranty of habitability" lasted for about a year.
 In 1979, the Texas legislature swiftly responded by enacting Section 92 of the Texas Property Code.
 That statute comprehensively governs Texas landlord-tenant relationships.
 Specifically, it codified the landlord's duty to keep the property habitable, and it provided further clarifications.
 Now, per Texas statutory law, the landlord has a duty to make a diligent effort to repair or remedy a condition if the tenant gave notice of the condition, the tenant is not delinquent in the payment of rent at the time notice is given, and the condition materially affects the physical health or safety of an ordinary tenant.
 However, Texas landlords have no duty to repair conditions caused by tenants.

-A tenant whose landlord has breached her duty to keep the property habitable has a few different legal options.
-She can terminate the lease; she can make the repairs herself and then deduct the cost from a subsequent rent payment; or she could take her landlord to court.
+A tenant whose landlord has breached their duty to keep the property habitable has a few different legal options.
+They can terminate the lease; they can make the repairs themself and then deduct the cost from a subsequent rent payment; or they could take their landlord to court.